oliviaaheng/olcf-user-docs/software/analytics/nvflare-examples.rst

           Note: double check your python version using:
           .. code-block:: bash
             python --version

-    7. Open the requirements.txt file in your myia project folder and
-        i. replace "tensorflow==2.15.post1" with "tensorflow==2.15.1"
-        ii. replace "ml-dtypes==0.2.0" with "ml-dtypes==0.3.1"
-        iii.
-Save

-    8. Install the dependencies by running the following command:
+    7. Install the dependencies by running the following command:
         .. code-block:: bash
           pip install -r requirements.txt

-    9. Run the app using the following terminal command:
+    8. Run the app using the following terminal command:
         .. code-block:: bash
-           python app.py
+          python nvflare_test.py

-.. nvflare, need the data directory, put all the data there and in the file location, dont use gui
-.. instead of the button clicked for training the model, find a way to activate it all in the code (again no gui)
+    9. Run the app in NVFlare using the following terminal command:
+        .. code-block:: bash
+          nvflare simulator -w /tmp/myia -n 1 -t 1 Shared/ornldev/projects/custom/app

+          NOTE:
+          1. does the example have to be moved into the nvflare folder on local machine? all examples in the nvflare example have their code in the nvflare folder
+          2.
+..
+NEXT STEPS
+  ..
+Go through nvflare example
+  .. first test to create the client and fed server and copy it and create a different file name for the path, and where it calls execute have a print statement to see if it works, just to see if nvflare gets to that point
-.. make sure it works once using the code calls
+  .. then make the train function
-.. fork the myia repo and modify the documentation and link here in olcf user docs

-.. possible solution: remake environment using 3.8 python version, check the python version before making the env, dont assume it uninstalled the newer version
+  .. configure to run on one epoch
+    .. the next step after getting one epoch working, we need to figure out how to write and store the trainable weights after each epoch iteration

+    ..
 8. Setup project:
-        .. code-block:: bash
+    ..     .. code-block:: bash
-            python setup.py
+    ..         python setup.py
 .. note::
 ..
 The `spark documentation <https://spark.apache.org/docs/latest/>`_ is very useful tool, go through it to find the Spark capabilities.